 QUALITY AND OUTCOMES IN GLOBAL CANCER SURGERY: A PROSPECTIVE, INTERNATIONAL COHORT STUDY EVALUATING LOW ANTERIOR RESECTION SYNDROME (LARS).

-Stage I – collecting local & international LARS data (patient recruitment period of 4 months).
+Stage I – collecting local & international LARS data (patient recruitment period of 4/5 months from January 2020).
 Preoperative LARS & QoL data using EORTC-QLQ-C30 will be collected.
 After 6-12 months after reversal of stoma revaluate LARS & QoL using EORTC-QLQ-C30

-After stage I we intend to introduce an accepted ISUCRS management guidelines into our clinical practice for better patient care to improve LARS and the impact on QoL.
+After stage I, we intend to introduce accepted ISUCRS management guidelines into our clinical practice for better patient care to improve LARS and the impact on QoL.

-Stage II – revaluate the impact of these new guideline in our clinical practice and outcomes for patients.
+Stage II – re-valuate the impact of these new guidelines in our clinical practice and outcomes for patients.
 In order to do this, we will perform a re-audit with collecting local & international LARS data (patient recruitment period of 4 months).
 Preoperative LARS & QoL data will be collected.
 After 6-12 months after reversal of stoma revaluate LARS & QoL using EORTC-QLQ-C30 (5)

 The principal investigators of this study will be Dr. Audrius Dulskas, Mr. Joseph Nunoo-Mensah, and Dr. Povilas Kavaliauskas.
 The audit is registered under King's College Hospital, London, SE5 9RS, UK.